Automating Boundary Filling in Cubical Type Theories: Finding Kan fillers

 We now devise a complete search procedure for \KanCubicalCell with Algorithm~\ref{alg:solver}.
 The \Call{Solver}{} starts by trying to contort some cell of the context into the goal boundary.
 If this fails, we perform iterative deepening on the level of nested Kan cells constructed by Algorithm~\ref{alg:kan}.
 Again, the contortion theory is a parameter to our solver, which means that \Call{Contort}{} will call the solver for Dedekind and De Morgan contortions introduced in \S\ref{sec:contortions}, or simply look for a cartesian or disjunctive contortion by brute-force.

 \begin{exa}[name=Sq→Comp] To complete the proof of Eckmann-Hilton, we need to fill the cube from \autoref{eh-main} using \autoref{eh-cubical}.
-We can do this using Dedekind contortions already at a lower dimension---which means at greater generality: the cube from \autoref{eh-cubical} is captured with a square
+This problem can be solved directly using Dedekind contortions, but finding the four-dimensional filler is relatively involved (but can be done using the solver presented in \S\ref{sec:casestudy}).
+Instead, it is easier to consider a lower-dimensional---and hence more general---version of the boundary problem.
+Concretely, the cube from \autoref{eh-cubical} is captured with a square

 that we want to turn into a square with both path concatenations on opposite sides:

 Incidentally, $\Gamma$ is the list of generators of the HIT capturing the \AgdaDatatype{Torus} in \agdaCubical, while boundary (\ref{sqtocomp}) captures $T^2$, the definition of the torus in the HoTT book \cite{hott}.
 A solution to this problem thus induces a map from the cubical torus to the HoTT book torus.